simon9500/Miscellaneous-Coding/README.md

 # Miscellaneous-Coding
-Various programs that don't aren't part of a larger project or course.
+Various programs that aren't part of a larger project or course.